gitkoustavbag/Electronics-Sales-Trend/README.md

    - **Key Takeaway**: The business achieved strong year-over-year growth, driven by software sales in North America, but underperformance in Electronics and APAC/EMEA regions.
 Opportunities include product diversification, regional expansion, and stabilizing monthly fluctuations to sustain the upward trend.
    - **Potential Actions**: Focus marketing on lagging categories/regions; investigate November 2020 drivers (e.g., campaigns) for replication; set higher budgets for 2021 based on the positive trajectory.

 This dashboard provides a clear snapshot of revenue health, emphasizing strengths in software and North America while flagging areas for growth.
-If you have more details (e.g., filters or raw data), I can refine these insights further!